In this section

 When legal aid is approved, aid is effective from the date Legal Aid Queensland receives the application form or the request for extension for aid.
 Under normal circumstances, Legal Aid Queensland will not pay for any work undertaken before the application form was received unless retrospective aid is applied for and approved.

 Applicants are responsible for any legal costs incurred prior to the grant of legal assistance.

 When a court or tribunal orders a legally assisted person to pay the costs of the other party, such costs are not normally paid by Legal Aid Queensland.

 In line with s 32 of the Legal Aid Queensland Act 1997 the legally assisted person or the other party may request Legal Aid Queensland to pay those costs.
 Legal Aid Queensland will not pay such costs unless satisfied that the person making the request will suffer substantial hardship if the costs are not paid, and that it is just and equitable that the costs be paid.

-Requests for Legal Aid Queensland to pay costs awarded against a legally assisted client will be determined by the delegated grants officer.
+Requests for Legal Aid Queensland to pay costs awarded against a legally assisted client will be determined by the grants director.

-If an applicant seeks a review of a decision to refuse to pay costs the assessing officer will prepare a submission and forward it to the internal review officer who will arrange for the request to be reviewed by an external review officer.
+If an applicant seeks a review of a decision to refuse to pay costs, this will be reviewed by an external review officer.